-In fact, to be honest, Sabbath at its best is at the heart of what it is to follow Jesus, and effects every area of our life.
+In fact, to be honest, Sabbath at its best is at the heart of what it is to follow Jesus, and affects every area of our life.
 Sabbath is part of a rhythm of life that God designed for us, which is about, as we see in Genesis, creating and resting.
 Which brings me to the dimension of creativity in relation to Sabbath.
 This is a little longer than most of my posts, but please, stick with me, because what I have to say I think could be really important in terms of how we see God, how we see creativity and work.
 So stick with me.

 In Genesis 1 & 2 God creates for six days, and then rests.
 When the Bible talks about what God defines as work, its talking about creativity.